Applied and Green Photochemistry Group

 Medicinal Chemistry with Light – Photochemical Synthesis of Bioactive Compounds

 The neglect of organic photochemistry by the industrial R&D community has left a diverse structural pool of possible new lead structures almost completely unexplored.
 Over the last years, our Group at JCU has developed a series of useful photochemical transformations, which are applied to the synthesis of novel bioactive compounds.

 In particular, the photodecarboxylative (PDC) addition of a carboxylates to phthalimides can be utilized in the synthesis of pharmacologically active alkyl- or arylmethylidene isoindolinones.
 Members of this important target family possess cardiovascular, anti-cancer and anaesthetic properties.
-Despite conventional photochemical chamber reactors, microreactors are being investigated and this research stream is conducted together with the micro-photochemistry group in Dublin City University, Ireland.
+Despite conventional photochemical chamber reactors, microreactors are being investigated.

 The research involves chemical analysis, biological screening and the development of structure-activity profiles.

 This research area is suitable for students with an interest in medicinal and organic chemistry.

 1. F. Hatoum, J. Engler, C. Zelmer, J. Wißen, C. A. Motti, J. Lex, Michael Oelgemöller Tetrahedron Lett.
 2012, 53, 5573.

 2. V. Belluau, P. Noeureuil, E. Ratzke, A. Skvortsov, S. Gallagher, C. A. Motti, M. Oelgemöller Tetrahedron Lett.
 2010, 51, 4738.

 3. F. Hatoum, S. Gallagher, L. Baragwanath, J. Lex, M. Oelgemöller Tetrahedron Lett.
 2009, 50, 6335.